abril-AL/Markdown-Resume/resume.md

 - BCI Tinder
   - Crux at UCLA, 2022-2023
     - *Implemented a brain computer interface that can detect spikes in attraction based off alpha waves*
-    - *Implemented a varietey of techniques to isolate alpha waves, including FFT algorith and bandpass filters, and multiple preprocessesing filters*
+    - *Implemented a varietey of techniques to isolate alpha waves, including FFT algorithm and bandpass filters, and multiple preprocessesing filters*
     - *Worked as the leader of my teams programming focused members, was able to take and assign tasks, as well as manage our remote git repository*
-    - Technologies used: Open BCI GUI, Open BCI Headset and Cyton Board, `Python` ( `neurokit 2.0` and `numpy` library)
+    - Technologies used: Open BCI GUI, Open BCI Headset and Cyton Board, `Python` (`neurokit 2.0` and `numpy`), MatLab
 - Micromouse
   - IEEE at UCLA, 2022-2023
     - *Aimed to build an autonomous robot witht the ability to solve a 16x16 maze*
-    - *Used a variety of techniques and disciplines, ie. PID algorithms, maze solving algorithms, and electrical engineering*
+    - *Used a variety of techniques and disciplines, ie. PID algorithms, maze solving algorithms, and electrical engineering practices*
-    - *Allowed me to pick up skills in lower level interactions between sotware and hardware, as well as creating and organizing board schematics and work as a team leader*
+    - *Allowed me to pick up skills in lower level interactions between software and hardware, as well as creating and organizing board schematics, and working as a team leader*
     - Technologies used: `Eagle`, `STM Cube IDE`, `C/C++`, variety of parts for creating the mouse PCB board
 - Substance Tracker App
   - UCLA, 2022-2023
-    - *Built an ios app for users to track and view substance use, data is stored and accessed on a remote database, requireing user authentification*
+    - *Built an ios app for users to track and view substance use, data is stored and accessed on a remote database, requiring user authentification*
     - *Worked in a team setting and efficiently create and assigned front end and back end specfic tasks.
-We also make use of version control with git for concurrency *
+We also make use of version control with git for development concurrency *
     - Technologies Used: `JavaScript`, `Node.js`, `React`, `React Native`, `Firebase`, `Expo Client`, `Git`, `GitHub`

 ## Awards & Recognition